 Edmonton Skyline © Mack Male

-Edmonton also has a rich cultural scene, with the Francis Winspear Centre for Music hosting the Edmonton Symphony Orchestra.
+The city has a rich cultural scene, with the Francis Winspear Centre for Music hosting the Edmonton Symphony Orchestra.
 The Old Strathcona is home to a number of theatre groups, while the Edmonton International Fringe Festival is an incredible celebration of the arts.
-The city is home to a number of other festivals, including K-Days, the Edmonton Folk Music Festival, and the Canadian Finals Rodeo.
+The city is home to a number of other festivals, including K-Days, the Edmonton Folk Music Festival and the Canadian Finals Rodeo.

 Become our Edmonton Travel Expert

 We are looking for contributors for our Edmonton travel guide.
 If you are a local, a regular traveller to Edmonton or a travel professional with time to contribute and answer occasional forum questions, please contact us.